-A critical security vulnerability was announced today, affecting a system shell used by the vast majority of Internet servers.
+A critical security vulnerability (now known as “Shellshock”) was announced today, affecting a system shell used by the vast majority of Internet servers.
 The vulnerability allows remote hackers to run code on a system without authorization (somewhat like having a virus, but without any malicious code being installed).
 We are taking this very seriously and are in the process of applying security patches to all Spiral services.

 Even Android smartphones may require a system update to address this, though it’s not known yet the extent of that vulnerability.